The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Reward Yourself: No, not a whole cake after you finish every assignment, but you know what I mean.

-8. What impact does sleep have on Executive Function?
+8. What lasting results does sleep have on Executive Function?

 Sleep is the brain glue actually.
 With insufficient sleep, your EFs are pretty much as useful as a wet paper umbrella in a windstorm.
 Get 7 — 9 hours a night and watch your focus, memory, and impulse control improve.